Even though there are a number of WordPress frameworks, Thesis and Genesis are the ones which offer great features than any other framework.

 These frameworks are efficient and can be used for your extensive publishing purposes.

-As I already mentioned last week in one of the weekend read series posts, I moved some of my niche sites and my blogs Jane Sheeba and Merry Relationships to Genesis framework (I was using Thesis earlier).
+As I already mentioned last week in one of the weekend read series posts, I moved some of my niche sites and my blogs Jane Sheeba and Tech Buzz Online to Genesis framework (I was using Thesis earlier).

 The thought of moving Problogging Success to Genesis is still not in my heart.
 And I don’t intend to do so.

 Coz with Thesis framework I can make my blog look unique while with Genesis, things are easier to configure with child themes.
 Its a tough decision to make, I know.